greg0x/zforge/memory-bank/projectbrief.md

 # Project Brief

 ## Overview
-Building a software stack that will replace Zcashd.
+Z3: Building a modern, secure, reliable, scalable software stack that will replace Zcashd.

 ## Core Features
 - A full-node implementation that implements the Zcash protocol (Zebra)